sapols/JPL-CUSeniorProjects/README.md

 To use the program, you must provide it:
 - a compatible elevation map (see below)
+- specifications for a theoretical rover, including a maximum slope it can safely traverse, as well as field of view for using the limited route algorithm
 - a start coordinate (in pixels) corresponding to a location on the input map
 - an end coordinate (in pixels) also corresponding to the map
+- a specified algorithm type to run (see below)
 - a specified algorithm to run (see below)
-- specifications for a theoretical rover, including a maximum slope it can safely traverse, as well as field of view for using the limited route algorithm
+- a specified coordinate output type (see below)
+- a specified output type (see below)

 Compatible elevation map formats include: